-To date the only archaeological investigations at the site have taken place within a cave located at the south end of the western inlet.
-In 2007 and 2008, the Centre for Maritime Archaeology (University of Ulster) and Centre for Archaeological Fieldwork (Queens University Belfast) excavated several trenches within the cave.
-The cave itself is 16m wide with a maximum depth of c.5.5m and is at most 2.85m in height.
-The only artificial feature found was a short section of rubble-built wall possibly bonded in clay located near the mouth of the cave on the western side and the excavation revealed this to be medieval in date.
+To date, the only archaeological investigations at Dunseverick have been within a cave at the south end of the inlet on the western side of the promontory.
+During 2007 and 2008, the Centre for Maritime Archaeology (University of Ulster) and the Centre for Archaeological Fieldwork (Queens University Belfast) excavated several trenches within the cave.
+They uncovered remains of a rubble-built wall near the mouth of the cave which they dated to the medieval era.

-Recently the Department of Archaeology at Queens University Belfast and at University of Aberdeen have begun research at Dunseverick Castle as part of a Leverhulme funded project focusing on the early medieval kingdoms of Scotland and Ireland.
-The team of archaeologists have been examining recent LiDAR imagery of the site and have also carried out geophysical surveys (Electrical Resistance, Gradiometry & Electromagnetic Conductivity).
+The Archaeological Departments at both Queens University Belfast and University of Aberdeen are currently carrying out research at Dunseverick Castle as part of a Leverhulme funded project focusing on the early medieval kingdoms of Scotland and Ireland.